alttch/eva3/xc/drivers/phi/phi_devel.rst

     \\x01 HANDLER_ID \\x01 DATA

 **DATA** is always transmitted to handler in binary format.
-Encryption, authentication and batch commands in custom packets are not supported.
+UDP API encryption, authentication and batch commands in custom packets are not supported (unless managed by handler).

 .. code-block:: python